Boris Johnson ‘acting like Trump’ to undermine Partygate probe, say Tory MPs

 Northern Ireland secretary Chris Heaton-Harris, a supporter of Mr Johnson, suggested Ms Gray may well have embarrassing details about Tory ministers.

-“She was the head of ethics and propriety, so she will know a lot of things,” he told Sky News.
+“She was the head of ethics and propriety, so she will know a lot of things,” he told Sky News’ Sophy Ridge on Sunday.
 “But I truly believe she is a woman of integrity, so I’m not worried about that.”

 The Tory minister also claimed Mr Johnson was a “wise man” and a “honest man”.
 Asked if he had showed integrity over Partygate, he said: “Yes, 100%.
 I do not believe for one second that he knowingly misled parliament.”